algolia/algoliasearch-client-ruby/README.md

   * *Limit the attributes to index*.<br/>For example if you store a binary image in base64, you want to store it and be able to retrieve it but you don't want to search in the base64 string.
   * *Control part of the ranking*.<br/>(see the ranking parameter for full explanation) Matches in attributes at the beginning of the list will be considered more important than matches in attributes further down the list.
 In one attribute, matching text at the beginning of the attribute will be considered more important than text after, you can disable this behavior if you add your attribute inside `unordered(AttributeName)`, for example `attributesToIndex: ["title", "unordered(text)"]`.
  * **attributesForFaceting**: (array of strings) The list of fields you want to use for faceting.
 All strings in the attribute selected for faceting are extracted and added as a facet.
 If set to null, no attribute is used for faceting.
  * **attributeForDistinct**: The attribute name used for the `Distinct` feature.
 This feature is similar to the SQL "distinct" keyword: when enabled in query with the `distinct=1` parameter, all hits containing a duplicate value for this attribute are removed from results.
-For example, if the chosen attribute is `show_name` and several hits have the same value for `show_name, then only the best one is kept and others are removed.
+For example, if the chosen attribute is `show_name` and several hits have the same value for `show_name`, then only the best one is kept and others are removed. **Note**: This feature is disabled if the query string is empty and there isn't any `tagFilters`, nor any `facetFilters`, nor any `numericFilters` parameters.
  * **ranking**: (array of strings) controls the way results are sorted.<br/>We have six available criteria:
   * **typo**: sort according to number of typos,
   * **geo**: sort according to decreassing distance when performing a geo-location based search,